tntakahashi/nestdaq/share/otel-collector-compose/clickhouse/README.md

-# ClickStack OTel Backend
+# ClickStack OpenTelemetry (OTel) Backend

-This local validation stack receives OpenTelemetry logs, metrics, and traces with the ClickStack OpenTelemetry Collector, stores them in ClickHouse, and opens them in the ClickStack UI.
+This local validation stack receives OpenTelemetry logs, metrics, and traces with the ClickStack OpenTelemetry Collector, stores them in ClickHouse, and opens them in the ClickStack user interface (UI).

 Start from this directory: